HVAC contractors in

 Licensing Requirements

-Kansas requires HVAC contractors to hold a Mechanical Contractor License through the Kansas Department of Labor.
-Must pass PSI mechanical contractor exam, provide 4 years experience or equivalent education, maintain $10,000 surety bond, and renew annually by December 31st with continuing education requirements.
+Kansas requires HVAC contractors to hold a mechanical contractor license through the Kansas Department of Labor.
+Must pass trade examination, provide proof of 4 years experience or approved apprenticeship completion, maintain $10,000 surety bond, and renew annually by December 31st with continuing education requirements.

 Permit Requirements